Tusshar08/AutoLink/README.md

 ## Usage
 1. Feed your past LinkedIn posts into the tool to let it analyze your writing style and topics.
 2. Select the **Subject**, **Preferred Language**, and **Post Length** for your new post.
-3. Click the **Generate** button to create a new post based on the selected parameters and your past posts.
+3. Click the **Compose Post** button to create a new post based on the selected parameters and your past posts.

 ### Supported Languages:
 - **English**